Dental Implant-Supported Dentures — Thorndale, PA

 Completely Restore Your Smile

-Implant dentures are fully self-supporting just like natural teeth, and they ensure you maintain the maximum amount of healthy gum and bone tissue.
+Dental implant-retained dentures are fully self-supporting just like natural teeth, and they ensure you maintain the maximum amount of healthy gum and bone tissue.
 This means your implant denture is natural looking, feeling, and functioning, offering long lasting results you’ll always feel confident sharing.
-If you want to learn more about dental implant dentures from our Coatesville, PA dentist, call to schedule a tooth replacement consultation with the skilled Chester County Dental Arts team.
-When you visit our Coatesville dental office, we’ll review your treatment options and help you to plan to completely restore your smile.
+If you want to learn more about dental implant-supported dentures from our Thorndale, PA dentist, call to schedule a tooth replacement consultation with the skilled Chester County Dental Arts team.
+When you visit our Thorndale dental office, we’ll review your treatment options and help you to plan to completely restore your smile.

-Implant dentures are crafted much like traditional dentures.
+Dental implant-retained dentures are crafted much like traditional dentures.
 A gum-colored base material is molded to fit against the gumline, supporting a full row of replacement teeth.
-However, rather than relying on the suction created by the snug fit to stay in place like a traditional denture, implant dentures rely on four to six dental implant posts that are positioned below the gumline, recreating the healthy, natural root structures of teeth.
-Depending on your unique situation and preferences, we offer two types of implant dentures:
+However, rather than relying on the suction created by the snug fit to stay in place like a traditional denture, dental implant-supported dentures rely on four to six dental implant posts that are positioned below the gumline, recreating the healthy, natural root structures of teeth.
+Depending on your unique situation and preferences, we offer two types of dental implant-retained dentures:

-As their name suggests, permanent or fixed implant dentures are designed to stay firmly in place 24 hours a day, seven days a week.
-Only your Coatesville dentist will be able to remove them, meaning you’ll wear your dentures while you eat, sleep, brush, and go about your daily life.
+As their name suggests, permanent or fixed dental implant-retained dentures are designed to stay firmly in place 24 hours a day, seven days a week.
+Only your Thorndale dentist will be able to remove them, meaning you’ll wear your dentures while you eat, sleep, brush, and go about your daily life.
 Typically, four to six dental implants are needed to hold a fixed implant denture.

-Removable implant dentures are sometimes called “Snap-On dentures” for obvious reasons.
+Removable dental implant-supported dentures are sometimes called “Snap-On dentures” for obvious reasons.
 These dentures are also rooted in place with dental implants, but they are attached via clips or ball sockets.
 This way, a patient can remove them when needed, such as for cleaning.
-Not only are these ideal for patients who may be more comfortable with this familiar aspect of dentures, but removable implant dentures also typically require less jawbone density and fewer dental implants.
+Not only are these ideal for patients who may be more comfortable with this familiar aspect of dentures, but removable dental implant-retained dentures also typically require less jawbone density and fewer dental implants.

-Not only are dental implants in Coatesville the best way to replace missing teeth, but practically any healthy adult can be considered a good candidate for them!
-To be considered a good candidate for implant dentures, you’ll need:
+Not only are dental implants in Thorndale the best way to replace missing teeth, but practically any healthy adult can be considered a good candidate for them!
+To be considered a good candidate for dental implant-supported dentures, you’ll need:

 - Good overall health